-The following table sets forth information with respect to the beneficial ownership of shares of our outstanding common stock held as of the Record Date by (i) each director and director nominee; (ii) our Chief Executive Officers who served as such during 2018, Chief Financial Officer, each of the next three most highly compensated executive officers, as required by SEC rules (collectively, the named executive officers, or the "NEOs"); and (iii) all directors and executive officers as a group.
-The table also sets forth information as to any person, entity or group known to the Company to be the beneficial owner of 5% or more of the Company's common stock as of December 31, 2018.
+The following table sets forth information with respect to the beneficial ownership of shares of our outstanding common stock held as of the Record Date by (i) each director and director nominee; (ii) our Chief Executive Officer, Chief Financial Officer, each of the next three most highly compensated executive officers, as required by SEC rules (collectively, the named executive officers, or the "NEOs"); and (iii) all directors and executive officers as a group.
+The table also sets forth information as to any person, entity or group known to the Company to be the beneficial owner of 5% or more of the Company's common stock as of December 31, 2019.